SIMEXP/fmriprep-denoise-benchmark/README.md

 **Preprint of the manuscript is now on [biorxiv](https://www.biorxiv.org/content/10.1101/2023.04.18.537240).
 The reporducible Jupyter Book preprint is on [NeuroLibre](https://neurolibre.org/papers/10.55458/neurolibre.00012).**

+## Recommandations for those who thought this project is a software

+Bad news, this is not a software but a research project.
+It's more similar to your regular data science project.
+In other words, the code in this repository reflects the research done for the manuscript, and is not suitable for production level application.

+Some useful part of the code has been extracted and further reviewed within SIMEXP lab for deplyment on generic fmriprep derivatives as docker images.

+ - *time series and connectome workflow*: [`giga_connectome`](https://github.com/SIMEXP/giga_connectome).
+ - *motion quality control metrics*: [`giga_auto_qc`](https://github.com/SIMEXP/giga_auto_qc).

 ## Quick start

 ```bash